shalivan/shalivan.github.io/_posts/PSY/10-01-01-GameTheory.md

 # Poker

 a game of decision-making in the face of incomplete information.

 ## Basics

 ### Betting rounds & Positions

+Out Of Position should only defend hands better than In Position

 |Button / Dealer | strongest - 50% opening range / button river betting range (only 57 combos) | **In position**   (Act last)|
 |-|-|-|